 After shooting a couple of sunrise images along U. S. 191 south of Moab, my first venue was the Klondike Bluffs at Arches National Park.
 It was an excellent hike with clear skies, though it was a bit on the warm side.

-Made the short hike in the Windows section at Arches.
-The park service calls it a “primitive” trail, but it is practically a sidewalk.
+I made the short hike in the Windows section at Arches that the park service calls a “primitive” trail, but it is practically a sidewalk.
 The day became increasingly hazy.
 I was looking for a natural arch called “Ribbon arch,” but could barely make it out, and didn’t photograph it.

-Visited the historic Dewey Bridge, which I had heard burned in April.
-Photographed the ruins.
+I visited the historic Dewey Bridge, which burned in April, and photographed the ruins.

-Made my way to the Castle Valley for sunset.
-Shot only a few frames – the sun only came out in the last few minutes.
+I made my way to the Castle Valley for sunset, but only shot a few frames as the sun only came out in the last few minutes.

 • Gemini Bridges, White Rim Road, Upheaval Dome

-At first light, drove to the Gemini Twin Bridges.
+At first light, I drove to the Gemini Twin Bridges.
 The road was rough but otherwise unchallenging.

 The road was particularly rough and slow near Musselman Arch.

-Hiked the Wilhite Trail from the trail head to the point at which it descends to the Holman Spring Basin below, about 1.1 miles.
-Saw no one else.
+I hiked the Wilhite Trail from the trail head to the point at which it descends to the Holman Spring Basin below, about 1.1 miles.
+I saw no one else.

 • Confluence Overlook Trail